centiservice/mats3/docs/MatsComposition.md

-All in all, you end up with the same type of nightmare and brittleness that a REST-based architecture results in, where synchronous REST-endpoints invokes other synchronous REST-endpoints which again invokes yet other synchronous REST-endpoints, which may end up with spectacular cascading failures, where you do not know what has actually completed. _This is exactly what Mats set out to avoid_.
+All in all, you end up with the same type of nightmare and brittleness that a REST-based architecture results in, where synchronous REST-endpoints invokes other synchronous REST-endpoints which again invokes yet other synchronous REST-endpoints, which may end up with spectacular cascading failures, where you do not know which operations has actually completed. _This is exactly what Mats set out to avoid!_.

 **The MatsFuturizer shall only be used on the very outer edges, where you actually have a synchronous call that needs to bridge into the asynchronous Mats fabric.
 Do not use it as part of your service-internal API!**